LauAvinyo/limblab/README.md

 `40.morphing.py`
 Using the extracted surface from the DAPI and the _Canonical 3D surface_ for that stage the user has to manually click the morphing points.
 The script stores the non-linear transformation needed for the morphing and it does store the path in the pipeline file.

+`41.simple_rotation.py`
+This script allows the user to perform a linear transformation to the limb, in order to align it with the reference limb, without morphing it.

 > [!IMPORTANT]
 > The user needs to get the reference limbs!